 - Text transfer to 6565 from their new phone, log in with their account information, and follow prompts to complete the transfer of contacts, pictures, and videos.

-- The customer has 14 days to complete their transfer.
+- Customers have 14 days to complete their transfer.
 Data is deleted from the server after 14 days.
 The customer receives a reminder SMS at 72, 48, and 24 hours prior to the 14-day mark.

 Submit a service request under “Telecommunications” including the user’s name(s) and phone number(s) to be disconnected or placed on suspension.

-The State of ND can suspend lines for up to 180 days a year (90 days at a time) and during the time that a line is suspended the line/phone won’t work (it appears disconnected but really it’s “on hold’) and you also don’t get charged for the line.
-It’s a good option for any lines that you need seasonally and any lines that you want to hold onto during personnel changes.
+The State of ND can suspend lines for up to 180 days a year (90 days at a time).
+The phone will not work during the suspension; it appears as "disconnected" but is really “on hold".
+Customers are not charged during this period.
+This is a good option for seasonal lines or lines that need to be held during personnel changes.

-- Restart the phone.
-If the phone is completely locked up do the following:
+- If the phone is completely locked up

 - Verizon: 1-800-922-0204